 3. Browser Fingerprinting

 Browser fingerprinting collects information about a user’s browser and device, such as the browser type, version, operating system, screen resolution, installed plugins, and more.
-This creates a unique “fingerprint” that can be used to track the user across different sessions and websites.
-Check out This guide provides detailed information and instructions to help you navigate the topic effectively. for deeper insights on this topic.
+This approach creates a unique “fingerprint” that can track the user across different sessions and websites.

 4. Supercookies

 Supercookies are more persistent than regular cookies and can store more information.
-They are often stored outside the regular cookie storage locations, making them harder to detect and delete.
-For further reading on supercookies, see this article.
+They often reside outside the regular cookie storage locations, making them harder to detect and delete.

 If you’re concerned about browser tracking on your iPhone, here are some steps you can take to protect your privacy: